Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Results

-We generated the dataset by randomly sampling the RF set points of the first four modules (i.e., 8 settings) from a uniform distribution with $\pm 5\%$ variation bounds, while keeping the RF set points of the remaining 44 modules (88 settings) constant.
+We generated the dataset by randomly sampling the RF set points of the first four modules (i.e., 8 settings) from a uniform distribution with $\pm 1\%$ variation bounds, while keeping the RF set points of the remaining 44 modules (88 settings) constant.
 The simulator outputs a 6D beam, which is subsequently projected into 2D to obtain 15 unique projections for each of the 48 modules.
-A total of 1400 simulations were performed to generate the training data, and an additional 700 simulations were conducted for testing, resulting in datasets of size $[48, 15, 256, 256]$ for both training and testing.
+A total of 1400 simulations were performed to generate the training data, and an additional 100 simulations for testing, resulting in tensor shape: $[48, 15, 256, 256]$ for every simulation.
 The module numbers ($m$) and projections ($X$) were normalized to the range $[0, 1]$, while the RF settings ($y$) were normalized to $[-0.5, 0.5]$.
-The dataset has been made publicly available as an open-source resource on Zenodo (\cite{rautela_2024_10819001}).
 An example showcasing three projections across the 48 modules is presented in Fig.~\ref{fig:dataset}.
 The figure highlights the complex, nonlinear, and multi-scale spatiotemporal evolution observed in the projections of the 6D beam phase space.

-The CBOL-Tuner (Fig.~\ref{fig:model} and Alg.~\ref{alg:CBOL-tuner}) is designed to search for optimal latent points that minimize the total beam loss in the accelerator.
-The total beam loss is computed as the dot product of the weighting vector \((w \in \mathbb{R}^{48})\) and the beam loss vector \((L_b \in \mathbb{R}^{48})\).
-For simplicity, \(w\) is chosen as a step function, which is zero for the first 47 modules and unity for the last module.
-This choice aligns with the current accelerator setup, where downstream scientific applications demand a high-quality beam at the accelerator's exit.
+The CBOL-Tuner (Fig.~\ref{fig:model} and Alg.~\ref{alg:CBOL-tuner}) is designed to search for optimal latent points that minimize the total beam loss in the accelerator (or maximize negative of the beam loss).
+The total beam loss is computed as the dot product of the weighting vector \(w \in \mathbb{R}^{48}\) and the beam loss vector \(L_b \in \mathbb{R}^{48}\).
+Since downstream scientific applications prioritize beam quality at the accelerator exit, the operating objective is concentrated on the final module \cite{williams2024experimental}.
+Therefore, in this work, we define \(w\) as a step function with zero weights for the first 47 modules and unit weight for the final module.